thisfred/all_thumbs/README.md

+# All Thumbs
-# All Thumbs: A Repository of Rules of Thumb for Writing Maintainable Code
+## A Repository of Rules of Thumb for Writing Maintainable Code

 ## Mission Statement